muzzyratti/musicbar/README.md

 # musicbar
-Practice of using npm, webpack and modules
+Practice of using npm, webpack and ES6 modules by making a website for music bar named "Consound".